 Companies expanding into global markets or supporting a multilingual user base need to publish content in multiple languages.
 Localization makes it easy to deliver in-app messages in a variety of languages.
 You can write your guide content and the Resource Center content in your preferred language and then export the content as an XLIFF file (the standard format for translation data), which is translated outside of Pendo, and then import it back into Pendo.
-Pendo uses the language metadata you pass through in the installation snippet or browser metadata to display the appropriate language to your user.
-This feature is available for web and native mobile guides (v2).
+Pendo uses the language metadata you pass through in the install script or browser metadata to display the appropriate language to your user.
+This feature is available for web guides and mobile guides.

 Note: You can leverage AI to simplify the localization of your guides into any of the languages that are supported in your app, if the setting to allow AI to generate translations is enabled in your subscription.
 For more information, see Localize your guides using AI.